Christ the Cornerstone

 We were welcomed and seated near a man who introduced himself as Christian from Equador and said that he was a Christian Christian!!
 I told him that my name was Brenda and he told me that HIS wife’s name was Brenda and she is from Columbia.
 It is a small world!

 We sang many hymns in Spanish.
 They were easy to follow and we have no trouble singing loudly and passionately even though the words are different than ours and our understanding is lacking.
 Our hearts know the words.
 God hears them.
 Could this be what it is like to speak in tongues??

 People in the congregation opened their own Santa Biblia, the Spanish Bible translation.
-Our Peruvian brother showed us the scripture that the Pastor was speaking about and we would look it up on our cell phones on the Bible Gateway app on English.
+A Peruvian brother showed us the scripture that the Pastor was speaking about and we could look it up on our cell phones on the Bible Gateway app in English.

 Here are a few verses:

 And not many days later, the younger son gathered everything together and went on a journey into a distant country, and there he squandered his estate with loose living. – Luke 15:13

 The seed which fell among the thorns, these are the ones who have heard, and as they go on their way they are choked with worries and riches and pleasures of this life, and bring no fruit to maturity. – Luke 8:14

 Then He said to them, “Beware, and be on your guard against every form of greed; for not even when one has an abundance does his life consist of his possessions.” – Luke 12:15

 Christian’s daughter had just turned five.
 The birthday girl went to the front of the church and received a prayer of Blessing and then we sang Cumpleaños Feliz!